Most products from Our Store ship tariff & tax-free to the USA - no fees at delivery. Free shipping $150+

 We’ve been procrastinating WAYYYY too long before sanitizing our water system, but better late than never so here we go.
 We just followed the instructions on Sanidumps (we used about 1/2 bleach for our 25 gallons tank).

-We found this BEER BONG (!) on Amazon, so we can reach to our fresh water tank hole.
+We found this beer bong (!) on Amazon, so we can reach to our fresh water tank hole.
 The hose is a little short, but it works for us…

 Dropping in!